ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

 4. Merging code from PRs with submodules requires coordination with the person making the PRs.
 From the "innermost" nested PR up to the top-level PR, the PRs need to be merged as-is.
 After each merge, the person creating the PRs has to update his/her local code to check out the merged version, revert the change to .gitmodules, and push this to GitHub to update the PR.
 And so on and so forth.

-5. Checking out the code ufs_release_1.0 should always be as follows:
+5. Checking out the code for this v1.1.0 release should be as follows:

 .. code-block:: console

    git clone https://github.com/ufs-community/ufs-weather-model
    cd ufs-weather-model
-   git checkout ufs_release_1.00
+   git checkout ufs-v1.1.0
    git submodule update --init --recursive

 6. Checking out a PR with id ID for testing it should always be as follows: